-PSHE Association JIGSAW - the 6 Puzzles Core Theme 2 - Relationships In Key Stage 2, pupils should be taught: Being Me in My World Celebrating Difference Dreams and Goals Healthy Me Relationships Changing Me R1. to recognise that there are different types of relationships (e.g. friendships, family relationships, romantic relationships, online relationships) х х х R2. that people may be attracted to someone emotionally, romantically and sexually; that people may be attracted to someone of the same sex or different sex to them; that gender identity and sexual orientation are different х х R3. about marriage and civil partnership as a legal declaration of commitment made by two adults who love and care for each other, which is intended to be lifelong х R4. that forcing anyone to marry against their will is a crime; that help and support is available to people who are worried about this for themselves or others Jigsaw works on choice and consent in Relationships.
-These lessons could have R4 added at teachers' discretion R5. that people who love and care for each other can be in a committed relationship (e.g. marriage), living together, but may also live apart х х R6. that a feature of positive family life is caring relationships; about the different ways in which people care for one another х х R7. to recognise and respect that there are different types of family structure (including single parents, same-sex parents, stepparents, blended families, foster parents); that families of all types can give family members love, security and stability х R8. to recognise other shared characteristics of healthy family life, including commitment, care, spending time together; being there for each other in times of difficulty х х x R9. how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice х R10. about the importance of friendships; strategies for building positive friendships; how positive friendships support wellbeing х х х
+PSHE Association JIGSAW - the 6 Puzzles Core Theme 2 - Relationships In Key Stage 2, pupils should be taught: Being Me in My World Celebrating Difference Dreams and Goals Healthy Me Relationships Changing Me R1.
+To recognise that there are different types of relationships e.g. friendships, family relationships, romantic relationships, online relationships х х х R2 that people may be attracted to someone emotionally, romantically and sexually and that people; that people may be attracted to someone of the same sex as them or different sex to them; that gender identy and sexual orientation are different х х R3 about marriage and civil partnerships as legal declaration of two adults who love and care for each other, which is intended to be lifelong х х R4 that forcing anyone to marry against their will is a crime; that help and support is available to people who are worried about this for themselves or others Jigsaw works on choice and consent in relationships.
+These lessons could have R4 added at teachers' discretion.
+R5 that people who love and care for each other can be in a committed relationship e.g. marriage, living together or living apart х х R6 that a feature of positive family life is caring relationships; about the different ways in which people care for one another х х R7 to recognise and respect that there are different types of family structure including same-sex parents, single parents, step-parents, blended families, foster parents; that families of all types can give family members love, security and stability х R8 to recognise other shared characteristics of healthy family life including commitment, care, spending time together, being there for each other in difficult times х х х R9 how to recognise if family relationships are making them feel unhappy or unsafe; how to seek help or advice х R10 about the importance of friendships; strategies for building positive friendships; how positive friendships support well-being х х х